 Not only has Taiwan’s tea experimentation proven successful in Taiwan; from the streets of LA to tea shops in downtown Toronto; all across communities in East, Southeast Asia and beyond, consumers have enthusiastically embraced the Taiwanese Bubble Tea!

 The bubble tea, also known as pearl milk tea or boba tea was a concoction created in Taiwan in the 1980s.

 Its creation draws on a variety of different inspirations.
 It broke with numerous traditional practices, innovating to create a successful new item that as received widespread popularity.

 The first breakthrough may not appear like a major innovation these days.
-But in a culture where tea was traditionally imbibed while piping hot, one of the first hurdles Taiwanese tea had to overcome on its way to becoming the now-famous bubble tea, was to become cool, literally.
+But in a culture where tea was traditionally enjoyed piping hot, one of the first hurdles Taiwanese tea had to overcome on its way to becoming the now-famous bubble tea, was to become cool—quite literally.